 - provisions relating to the administration of the plan.

-For more information on intermunicipal planning and a list of the IDPs that the M.D. is a party to go to the Intermunicipal Plans page by clicking here.
+For more information on intermunicipal planning and a list of the IDPs that the County. is a party to go to the Intermunicipal Plans page by clicking here.

 Municipal Development Plan (MDP)